AlandisP/GameVerse/README.md

 -   [React](https://react.dev/learn/installation)
 -   [Java 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)
 -   [Maven](https://maven.apache.org/download.cgi)

-If possible, list the actual commands you used to install these, so the reader can just cut-n-paste the commands and get everything setup.
+If you're downloading/cloning the repo, you don't need to install react, springboot, or maven.
+You need to just have the extentions in VSCode.

-You only need to add instructions for the OS you are using.
+If you don't have react installed run: npx create-react-app my-app If you dont have firebase installed run: npm install firebase
 ## Setup

-Here you list all the one-time things the developer needs to do after cloning your repo.
-Sometimes there is no need for this section, but some apps require some first-time configuration from the developer, for example: setting up a database for running your webapp locally.
+1. Connect your MongoDB to the program.
+Steps:
+  -

 ## Running